Skip to main content

 Decrypted keys in process memory

-When Houndarr loads instance data (settings page, status polling, search execution), the decrypted API key lives in Python process memory as part of the Instance object.
+When Houndarr loads instance data (settings page, status polling, search execution), the decrypted Instance API key lives in Python process memory as part of the Instance object.
 Templates never render this value and no HTTP response carries it, but a process memory dump could theoretically expose it.
 This is inherent to any application that uses secrets at runtime.

 Private network ranges allowed